aguirrejuan/ConvRFF/README.md

 6. Build a plot for all methods comparative.
 7. modify score cam to select input
 8. Inform about the wrong calculation in the notebook
+9. Shutdown activation of layer in the middle